 András Tilcsik is one of the world’s Top 40 Professors Under 40, and one of thirty management thinkers most likely to shape the future of organizations.
-He is also co-author of Meltdown: Why Our Systems Fail and What We Can Do About It (March 2018)—a bold and clear-sighted sourcebook for anyone seeking to grasp how systems are prone to failure, and how we can prevent collapses of all sizes before they occur.
-An Associate Professor of Strategic Management at the University of Toronto’s Rotman School of Management, Tilcsik developed and teaches the award-winning course “Catastrophic Failure in Organizations” (The United Nations calls it the best course on disaster risk management in a business school.)
+He is also co-author of Meltdown: Why Our Systems Fail and What We Can Do About It —a bold and clear-sighted sourcebook for anyone seeking to grasp how systems are prone to failure, and how we can prevent collapses of all sizes before they occur.
+An Associate Professor at the Rotman School of Management, Tilcsik developed and teaches the award-winning course “Catastrophic Failure in Organizations” (The United Nations calls it the best course on disaster risk management in a business school.)

 One of Canadian Business’s Change Agents, Tilcsik holds the Canada Research Chair in Strategy, Organizations, and Society.
-He is also chief sociologist of the Creative Destruction Lab, one of the world’s fastest-growing startup accelerators.
-His research has been cited in testimonies to committees of the U.S. Congress and covered in media outlets like The New York Times, The Economist, The New Yorker, The Washington Post, Forbes, The Huffington Post, Slate, and Freakonomics Radio.
+He is also the chief sociologist of the Creative Destruction Lab, one of the world’s fastest-growing startup accelerators.
+Tilscik has received several awards from the American Sociological Association, and his research has been cited to committees of the U.S. Congress and covered in media outlets like The New York Times, The Economist, The New Yorker, The Washington Post, Forbes, The Huffington Post, Slate, and Freakonomics Radio.

 Tilscik has spoken at Harvard, Stanford, Yale, MIT, the Wharton School, the World Bank, the United Nations Office for Disaster Risk Reduction, the Rotman Graduate Business Council, and many other institutions.
-As a Fellow of the Michael Lee-Chin Institute for Corporate Citizenship, he is also studying corporate practices that reduce the risk and impact of environmental disasters.
+As a Fellow of the Michael Lee-Chin Institute for Corporate Citizenship, Tilscik is also studying corporate practices that reduce the risk and impact of environmental disasters.
 He is a graduate of Harvard University (Ph.D., A.M., and A.B.) and the United World College of the Atlantic in Wales, where he also served as an Auxiliary Coastguard in Her Majesty’s Coastguard Rescue Service.

 Corporate diversity: it’s one of today’s most urgent topics.
 But how does it actually influence teams and organizations?
 According to cutting-edge research, diversity is indeed beneficial—but not because it brings more diverse perspectives to the table.
 Rather, it helps by making things more difficult (in effect, by erecting speed bumps that slow down our decision-making processes).
 Being in a diverse team feels less comfortable than being in a homogenous team; it threatens to be a source of interpersonal friction.
 And that makes us more skeptical, critical, and more vigilant, all of which make us more likely to catch errors—and avoid failure.